About Thomas Sutherland

-Thomas’ research is focused primarily on three areas: concepts of mediation, representation, communicability, and time in contemporary European philosophy; the longue durée of media history, especially the ways in which our apperception of time and space has been transformed through media technologies; and political normativity in media theory, with a particular focus upon notions of speed, productivity, and futurity.
+Thomas is a Senior Lecturer in Media Studies in the Lincoln School of Film & Media.
+His research is located primarily at the interstices between media studies, communication studies, and philosophy, and is currently focused on three areas: concepts of mediation, representation, communicability, and time in European philosophy; the longue durée of media history, especially the ways in which our apperception of time and space has been transformed through media technologies; and political normativity in media theory, with a particular focus upon notions of speed, productivity, and futurity.

 Thomas teaches on a number of modules as part of the Media Studies programme and other undergraduate and postgraduate programmes in the School, specializing in the history and philosophy of media and communication, as well as critical and cultural theory more broadly.
 He currently coordinates six modules: Media Reading Group 1, Media Reading Group 2, Media Theorizes Itself, Mediated Truths, Media Speculations, and Cultural Analysis.
 He is also a personal tutor for the Media Studies programme, and supervises undergraduate dissertations.

 continental philosophy; media archaeology; media ecology; communication studies; critical theory

 BA (Hons, First Class) Political Science/Media and Communications